conqp/amd-sfh-hid-dkms/README.rst

 Quirks
 ------
 On some systems, the sensor hub has not been programmed with information about the sensors active on the device.
-This results in no sensors being activated and no HID devices being spawned by the driver.
-To manually activate the respective sensors, you can load the module `amd-sfh-hid` with the kernel parameter `sensor_mask=<int>`.
-The available sensors are currently:
+This would result in no sensors being activated and no HID devices being spawned by the driver.
+The driver alrady has some quirks for such devices, that automatically compensate for this by DMI matching and returning an appropriate sensor mask for the respective device.
+You may also manually activate the respective sensors, byloading the module `amd-sfh` with the kernel parameter `sensor_mask=<int>`.
+Available sensors are:

 +----------------------+----------+
 |        sensor        |   mask   |